odata2ts/odata2ts/CONTEXT.md

 **Seeding**:
-Pre-populating a cache (or, here, `ResourceIdentityHandler`'s route↔canonical-resource map) with a value it has not itself fetched or observed — TkDodo's term (cited by the official TanStack Query docs' "Seeding the Query Cache"), the same source as [[Kind marker]]'s list/detail convention. `ResourceIdentityHandler` deliberately has none: every mapping is learned only from an actual observed response, never pre-declared statically or set manually.
+Pre-populating a cache (or, here, `ResourceIdentityHandler`'s route↔canonical-resource map) with a value it has not itself fetched or observed — TkDodo's term (cited by the official TanStack Query docs' "Seeding the Query Cache"), the same source as [[Kind marker]]'s list/detail convention.
 _Avoid_: "cold start" — implies a temporary state that warms up with ordinary usage.
-The real shape is structural, not temporal: a route pair that's never read together in the same client instance stays unmapped indefinitely, however long the app runs, since there's no seeding mechanism to pre-establish it.
+The real shape is structural, not temporal: a route pair that's never read together in the same client instance stays unmapped indefinitely, however long the app runs, unless it's seeded.

+`ResourceIdentityHandler` supports **hydration-style** seeding only: `dehydrate()`/`hydrate()` bulk-transfer the exact `(canonicalId, hierarchicalKey)` pairs `record()`/`resolve()` already traffic in — e.g. across an SSR→client boundary, or persisted across sessions — no new data shape, mirroring TanStack's own `dehydrate`/`hydrate`.
+It deliberately does *not* support **static** seeding (populating a mapping before *any* read has ever happened, anywhere): a canonical id needs a real key value, and reaching a resource's *other* routes without ever having observed them needs the referential-constraint reasoning [[Convergence]] deliberately dropped — reintroducing it here would just be that mechanism through a side door.

 **`ResourceIdentityHandler`**:
 A runtime store (client-held, like `ConcurrencyHandler`) recording which cache keys were observed, via